Choral Evensong (BBC)

 Choral Evensong is the BBC's longest-running outside broadcast programme.
-The programme is a broadcast of the Anglican service of Choral Evensong (sung evening prayer) live from cathedrals, university college chapels and churches throughout the United Kingdom.
+It is a broadcast of the Anglican service of Choral Evensong (sung evening prayer) live from cathedrals, university college chapels and churches throughout the United Kingdom.

 Broadcasting

 A BBC Radio Outside Broadcasts van at New College, Oxford in February 2006.

 It is transmitted every Wednesday at 15:00 on BBC Radio 3, with a repeat on Sunday afternoons at 15:00.
 The most recent edition is available on BBC Sounds for one month following the original broadcast.
 There is also an archive available.

+There are currently more than eighty venues on the rosta, ranging from Westminster Abbey, Oxbridge colleges and the famous cathedrals, but also including lesser known venues such as Bolton Parish Church.
 On occasion, Choral Vespers from Catholic cathedrals (such as Westminster Cathedral), Orthodox Vespers, or a recorded service from choral foundations abroad are broadcast, at which time it is referred to as Choral Vespers.
+Only about half of the broadcasts are now live, for cost reasons: the outside broadcasting team typically records a live service from one location and pre-records several others from the local area for later broadcasting.